ChandrasekarS22008273/EX-6-NN/README.md

 ![image](https://github.com/laakshit-D/EX-6-NN/assets/119559976/156ae88e-89e5-4a04-bf1d-1ec75692795b)

 ## Results:
-Thus, an ANN with MLP is constructed and trained to predict the heart attack using python.
+Thus, an ANN with MLP is constructed and trained to predict the breast cancer using python.